Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca

-In practical use cases, an LLM response should be in the same language as the question, unless otherwise instructed.
-However, as noted in \Cref{sec:llm-as-a-judge}, our manual inspection reveals that in some cases the instruction-tuned LLM outputs in English regardless of the query language.
-We therefore review each model and data recipe's scores before and after adding the language identification, to isolate the impact of an LLM's language robustness from its responses' inherent ``quality'' (regardless of the language).

-We compute the \textit{differences} in GPT evaluation scores before and after applying the language identification module: $\Delta score = eval\_score - eval\_score \times language\_id$.
-This is done for both full-parameter and LoRA tuning on BLOOM and Pythia.
-A score difference can be interpreted as how much a response is penalized due to being in the wrong language.
-A large difference implies that the model produced a reasonable answer in an undesired language.
-We report the \textit{average} of the score differences across all six test languages seen during the instruction-tuning time.
-These score differences are displayed in \Cref{fig:lora-fft-bloom-pythia-sizes-robustness} with dashed lines to distinguish from absolute model scores represented using solid lines in previous figures.

-We find English-only models to be the least robust, as their score differences are significantly above other tuning techniques, across both BLOOM and Pythia.
-Focusing on LoRA training, we see that full multilingual tuning records the smallest performance drop, whereas when full-parameter fine-tuning is concerned, monolingual tuning has a smaller dip than multilingual tuning.
-The insights on language robustness are corroborated by our early findings on overall performance in \Cref{sec:size}: \textbf{superior results are obtained when using multilingual tuning with LoRA and monolingual tuning with full-parameter tuning}.
-On the other hand, all three tuning techniques are not too far apart; specifically for BLOOM LoRA tuning, the language consistency does not improve as the base model gets larger in size.
+We review each model and data recipe's scores before and after adding language identification, to isolate an LLM's language robustness from its ``inherent quality'' (regardless of the response language).
+We compute the \textit{differences} in GPT evaluation scores before and after applying language identification.
+A (big) difference suggests that a model produces reasonable answers in an undesired language.
+In \Cref{fig:lora-bloom-pythia-sizes-robustness}, we report the \textit{average} of the score differences across all six test languages seen during tuning.
+English-only models are the least robust---their score differences are way above other techniques.
+With LoRA, full multilingual tuning records the smallest performance drop; with FFT, monolingual tuning is preferred.
+The insights from language robustness are corroborated by our early findings in \Cref{sec:size}: superior results are obtained when using multilingual tuning with LoRA and monolingual tuning with full-parameter tuning.
+Nonetheless, monolingual and multilingual tuning are not too far apart; specifically for BLOOM with LoRA, language robustness does not improve as the model gets larger.